alex-parisi/biquad-filters/README.md

 ### Notes:

 - It's always recommended to template the filters as `double` for the best precision to and reduce the chance of encountering quantization noise.
-- The safest and fastest way to process a block of data is by templating the filter with a block size and passing in an array with the same block size.
-    - If the block size is not templated, you can still process a block of data by passing in a pointer to the data and the size of the block.
-When using arrays, this is still usually safe.